VCHSRobots/SquareSwerveBot/README.md

 The orbit mode assumes the object is 12 inches in diameter.
 If it is larger, then it won't be possible (without modification to this mode) to establish an exact orbit.

+## Strafe Drive Mode
+Someday this will cause the robot to only move directions that are parallel to is't frame, or parallel to the field.
+For now, it just disabled the "twist", so that the robot will only move and not rotate around its axis.

+This command is active while button 3 is being pressed.

 ## Swerve Calibration